-The primary source of expense during fiscal year 2018 was for the payment of continuing retirement benefits totaling \$1,110,338, which increased by \$194,786 from \$915,552 for fiscal year 2017.
-The increase was due to cost of living adjustments as well as new retirees during the fiscal year.
+The primary source of expense during fiscal year 2019 was for the payment of continuing retirement benefits totaling \$1,165,567, which increased by \$55,229 compared to fiscal year 2018.
+The increase was due to cost of living adjustments.